LJPZebra/OLU/1P_Multicolor_System.md

 ### Driving the light-sheet unit

 The light-sheet unit can be operated in two modes:

-(1) As a stand-alone light-sheet source without the need additional computer interfacing (2) As a computer controlled light-sheet scanner
+#### Mode 1: A stand-alone light-sheet source without the need of additional computer interfacing

+Drive the galvanometer with a function generator.
+A low tech [function generator](https://www.amazon.com/Generator-Precision-Dual-Channel-Arbitrary-Frequency/dp/B07H8CF2WV/ref=sr_1_3?crid=BMHYRYNELBAO&keywords=function+generator+JDS6600&qid=1685005539&sprefix=function+generator+jds6600%2Caps%2C273&sr=8-3) will be fully sufficient.
+Drive the the mirror at about 400Hz with a triangular or sawtooth waveform.

+If you did In this mode you can perform volumetric light-sheet recordings as if you would do a normal epifluorescence acquisition.

+#### Mode 2: A computer controlled light-sheet scanner

 Option 1:
-Drive the galvanometer with a [function generator](https://www.amazon.com/Generator-Precision-Dual-Channel-Arbitrary-Frequency/dp/B07H8CF2WV/ref=sr_1_3?crid=BMHYRYNELBAO&keywords=function+generator+JDS6600&qid=1685005539&sprefix=function+generator+jds6600%2Caps%2C273&sr=8-3).
-A low tech function generator will be fully sufficient.
-Drive the the mirror at about 400Hz with a triangular or sawtooth waveform.

-In this mode you can perform volumetric light-sheet recordings as if you would do a normal epifluorescence acquisition.

 Option 2: Fast 3D scanning mode